SaqibJaweed/Help-Line/index.md

 ### December 03 2017
 I had some time to kill today, so I tried to search of ways I can mirror my screen to another computer for remote access and also because writing code on a 3.5'' screen was very frustrating.

 Guess what!!!
 I downloaded teamviewer on my personal laptop and my Raspberry Pi from [here](https://www.teamviewer.com/en/download/) and followed the instructions [here](https://community.teamviewer.com/t5/Knowledge-Base/How-to-install-TeamViewer-Host-for-Linux/ta-p/6318) to get things to work.
-It works like a charm without any lag.
-This means, that I can use my laptop's screen to use the Raspberry Pi.
+It works like a charm without any lag. :computer: This means, that I can use my laptop's screen to use the Raspberry Pi.
 The only catch is that both the devices have to be on-line.
 ### December 01 2017
 I have tested the PCB board that I sodered and it works fine.
-The LED is blinking and the the Sensors are reading.<br>
+The LED is blinking and the the Sensors are reading. :simple_smile: <br>
 ![Alt text](https://github.com/SaqibJaweed/Help-Line/blob/master/GreenLight.jpg?raw=true "Green Light")<br>
 ![Alt text](https://github.com/SaqibJaweed/Help-Line/blob/master/Reader1.jpg?raw=true "Output")<br>
 ![Alt text](https://github.com/SaqibJaweed/Help-Line/blob/master/Reader.jpg?raw=true "SenseHat Reader")<br>